 - you may break one of the “DRO restrictions”, see this National Debtline factsheet;

-So if you have’t heard of any difficulties, at the end of the year it is safe to assume that your DRO has finished without problems and that you no longer owe the debts that were included in it.
+So if you haven’t heard of any difficulties, one year after the start date it is safe to assume your DRO has completed.
+That means you no longer owe the debts that were included in it.

 Check the Insolvency Service register

 The record will remain for three months after this date.
-If you check the register again at the end of the three months your name should no longer appear.
+If you check the register again after that, your name should no longer appear.

-If you don’t print off the record in time, or you lose the print out, you can tell a creditor who is disputing that your DRO has finished to contact the Insolvency Service’s DRO team to get confirmation.
+If you don’t print off the record in time, or you later lose your copy, you can tell a creditor who wants proof your DRO has finished to contact the Insolvency Service’s DRO team to get confirmation.

-Will your credit record improve?
+When does your credit record improve?

-The record of the DRO itself will remain on your credit file for six years in all – so five years after your DRO finishes.
+The record of the DRO itself will remain on your credit file for six years in all.
+So it goes five years after your DRO finishes.
 You don’t have to do anything, this happens automatically.

 You can make this faster by going through a “clean-up” process on your file.
 This makes sure that the default dates for all your debts are on or before the date your DRO started and that after your DRO finishes, the balances owed are all set to zero and the debts marked as settled or partially settled.

 Avoiding debt problems in future